-IMPORTANT: Generally, they are interested in purchasing only vintage cards (pre-1980s) although high value modern era cards will be considered.
+IMPORTANT: Generally, they are interested in purchasing only quality vintage cards (pre-1980s) although high value modern era cards will be considered.
 Please describe what you have as thoroughly as you can.

 If you’re ambitious, you can try listing on eBay’s selling platform.
 Be sure to describe your cards in detail and show good quality photos.

 If you have vintage cards that truly look like they just came out of the pack (NO corner wear, stains and well-centered), you may consider having your best cards graded, although auction houses and dealers can assist with this.
 It’s also wise to grade iconic cards in slightly lesser grades such as Mickey Mantle, Willie Mays, Hank Aaron and other Hall of Famers from the 1960s on back.

 Sports card buyers are a savvy bunch.
 They will use online price guide services and completed sales on eBay to see what cards have sold for and you should do the same.
 Compare the quality of your vintage cards to others that have sold in the past few months (look for the ‘sold’ search option on the left side of eBay.
 That way you’ll know generally where the market is.
 Expect dealers to offer a percentage of that as they will need to make a profit.